ChrisKuklewicz/ocaml-regex-tfa/CODE-GUIDE.md

 Building the context stack is quite wasteful, this ought to be replaced.
 Use the same post-OneChar model.
 When a new character arrives pull out each possibility from the history and make it fly with a return call.
 The trick is the Seq handling (?).
 Coming up from qFront means that qFront has accepted and now can go to qBack as what was called SimEnterAny so null is possible.
 Coming from outside the Seq to qBack meant that there is a live char that must be handled and force doEnter.

 The trouble seems to be the interaction between doEnter and Seq handling.
 Each doEnter is required to accept at least 1 character.
 So each recursive doEnter creates a new logical "hasAccepted" flag.
 The Or nodes split the possibility and then act as having a single contained node.
 The Repeat node acts as its contained node, as does CaptureGroup.
 The OneChar handling sinks the possibility into the history or lets it fade.
 The single contained node means the logical "hasAccepted" flag is that of the child.
 The Seq node has 2 children, so a nested Seq accumulate a stack of logical "hasAccepted" flags.
 The stack handled this by recording an explicit stack of SimEnterAny and SimEnterAccept records.
-But SimEnterAccept is never storeed in the history!
+But SimEnterAccept is never stored in the history!

 To remove these flags from the stack requires recognizing that jumping from qFront to qBack was an "optimization" that needs to be rethought.
 It must go to the parent in between.
 The mean that Seq nodes do not have "doEnter" and "doReturn" but rather "doEnter" and "doReturnFromFront" and "doReturnFromBack".
 The doReturnFromFront means that front accepted a character via doEnter previously and is now bubbling up and qBack has the choices of SimEnterAny.
 What of returning from front without accepting a character?
 This must have come into Seq this same cycle via doEnter and called the equivalent of doEnterNull on qFront.
 The doEnterNull does need a way to dispatch back to doEnter on qBack.
 But this can be done with not dispatching from doEnterNull but rather returning a (Some history) back to doEnter on the Seq.